GluuFederation/agama-magiclink/README.md

 Different IAM servers may provide different methods and user interfaces from where an Agama project can be deployed on that server.
-The steps below show how the Agama-SMTP project can be deployed on the [Janssen Server](https://jans.io).
+The steps below show how the Agama-Magiclink project can be deployed on the [Janssen Server](https://jans.io).

 Deployment of an Agama project involves three steps.